2011 Danish speedway season

+Individual

+Individual Championship

 The 2011 Danish Individual Speedway Championship was the 2011 edition of the Danish Individual Speedway Championship.
-The final was staged over two rounds, at Slangerup and Esbjerg, and was won by Nicki Pedersen.
+The final was staged over two rounds, at Esbjerg and Slangerup, and was won by Nicki Pedersen.
 It was Pedersen's seventh national title, taking him clear of Hans Nielsen in second place on the all-time list.
-Only Ole Olsen has won more titles.
+Only Ole Olsen had won more titles.

-Event format

 The competition started with two quarter finals, with five progressing to the semi-final from each.
 The top nine then officially qualified from the semi-final, joining six seeded riders and a wild card in the final series.
 The final series was held over two rounds, with the top four scorers from the two rounds then competing in a Grand Final.
 The points from the Grand Final were then added to the total score and the overall winner was the rider with the most total points.